FrankM1/qazana/docs/README.md

-# Introduction to Builder
+# Introduction to Qazana

-Builder is an [Open Source](https://opensource.org/) free frontend page builder for WordPress that features a simple and intuitive drag and drop interface.
+Qazana is an [Open Source](https://opensource.org/) free frontend page qazana for WordPress that features a simple and intuitive drag and drop interface.

-**What is Builder built with?**
+**What is Qazana built with?**

 * Server side: [PHP](http://php.net/) OOP, compatible with PHP 5.4 and above
 * Client side: [jQuery](https://jquery.com/), [Backbone](http://backbonejs.org/) & [Marionette](http://marionettejs.com/)